 5. If someone claiming to be from Publishers Clearing House tries to send you a friend request on Facebook, it’s a Publishers Clearing House Scam.
 Even if they are using the name and photo of a prominent PCH employee ―do NOT believe them.
 Our PCH employees and official PCH Prize Patrol Fan pages will never private message you on Facebook.

 So fans, keep these 5 tips in mind, and you’ll be protected against Publishers Clearing House Scams.
-And if you ever have any concerns about whether something is legitimate or a scam, please email us at email@example.com, call us at 1-800-392-4109 or comment below!
+If you have more questions about whether something is legitimate or a scam, please visit our FAQ page.
+And if you’ve been contacted by a scammer, please fill out a Scam Incident Report.

 And remember, you can’t WIN if you’re not IN!
 So, keep entering the PCH Sweepstakes daily.